A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 Tip #7: The night before you go

 Check the app or click this link for the detailed daily Schedule of Play for the following day’s schedule and make your game plan so you can beeline directly to the court where the match you care about will happen (including, potentially, the practice courts– see Tip #8 below).
-You should also download the official US Open Everywhere App (search on app stores for “2019 US Open Tennis”) to track the latest schedule, scores and live updates.
+You should also download the official US Open Everywhere App (search on app stores for “2025 US Open Tennis”) to track the latest schedule, scores and live updates.
 If someone you really want to see will play on Grandstand or Armstrong, get to the grounds as early as you can so you can be among the first in line when the gates open at 9:30am then speed-walk to those stadiums and grab the best seat you can.
-Here’s a great NYT article from last year on “Players to Watch.”
-And the day-to-day coverage at SI.com’s tennis page is always terrific.
+Check out the day-to-day coverage at SI.com’s tennis page, which is always terrific.

 Tip #8: Check out the practice courts for close sightings of the superstars